 Everspring Health approaches reproductive health in several different ways, the first of which is proactive.
 Come see us when you’ve just begun planning a family.
 It is actually quite common for healthy couples to face fertility hiccups and challenges.
 These often occur when lifestyle stressors inconveniently line up with natural shifts in hormonal rhythms that could temporarily affect either partner.
-Most often in this stage challenges are associated with expectations of planning versus actual clinical health conditions.
+Most often in this stage challenges are associated with expectations of planning and lifestyle related stress instead of clinical health conditions.

-On the other side of things, if you are already experiencing problems with fertility, it’s important for you to know that nothing is necessarily wrong with you or your spouse: it may just be that you need tools to help boost your health and reproductive processes.
-We can use acupuncture and massage, herbal therapies, and nutrition to create a better environment for pregnancy without putting the large amounts of stress on the woman’s body that reproductive endocrinology involves.
+Should you already be experiencing challenges with a healthy conception, it’s important for you to know that nothing is necessarily wrong with you or your spouse: it may just be that you need tools to help reduce stress, improve your state of health and better regulate reproductive processes.
+We create a Foundational Care program inclusive of your needs.
+We may use therapies like acupuncture and massage, nutritional therapies, and lifestyle coaching to create a better environment for pregnancy without putting the large amounts of stress on the woman’s body that reproductive endocrinology involves.
 Using our integrative approach, we can give your body its best chance to create and foster new life.

-Finally, for those already using reproductive support services (e.g. a Reproductive Endocrinologist) we can work to support your current program including providing acupuncture to support ovarian stimulation and before and after embryo transfer.
+Finally, for those already using reproductive support services (e.g. a Reproductive Endocrinologist) we can work to support your current program including providing acupuncture to support ovarian stimulation as well as for regulation before and after embryo transfer.

 Chronic fatigue is a syndrome characterized by extreme fatigue that is generally not linked to another underlying medical condition.
 The fatigue tends to get worse with physical or mental demands and is often not improved even with sufficient rest.
 Symptoms often include challenges sleeping, chronic pain, foggy head and digestive disorders.
 The CDC estimates that 836,000 to 2.5 million Americans suffer from CFS and about 90 percent of people with CFS have not been diagnosed.